Boto-Mo-To-Capstone-Project/BotoMoTo/COLLAB_GUIDE.md

 We use developer-based branching to avoid conflicts and keep our repository organized.

 ✅ Main Branches:
-- main → Production/stable code only (DO NOT TOUCH)
+- main → Production-stable code only (DO NOT TOUCH)
 - dev → Shared development branch (latest working version)
-- dev/ayumi, dev/marc, dev/mc, dev/cj → Personal branches for each developer
+- dev-ayumi, dev-marc, dev-mc, dev-cj → Personal branches for each developer

 ---